 There are so many different possible energies present in the place that you live.
 And in shamanic terms, we live in the Middle World.
 The Upper World is the angelic realm and also where you find spirits (including family members) who have crossed over.
 In other words, they are your healthy ancestors.
 In the Lower World, you’ll find earth and animal spirits or your animal totems.
 There is much guidance and wisdom available in these two worlds.

 I’m not trying to scare you off here.
-To be honest, I have a very specific protocol for how I protect my energy and interact in the Middle world, since that’s where I do most of my spiritual work, and rarely (if ever) have I had a negative encounter.
+To be honest, I have a very specific protocol for how I protect my energy and interact in the Middle world, since that’s where I do most of my spiritual work.
 I can typically detect whether something communicating with me is “healthy” or not and if there is something “not so nice” going on, a spirit who is friendly and helpful can usually give me the details without my needing to interact directly with that energy.